condemane/cookiecutter-airflow-ha/{{cookiecutter.repo_name}}/Readme.md

 pip install cryptography
 python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"
 ```
+If you are using python3, then replace pip with pip3 and python with python3 in the commands above.
 Paste the output of the command above (your generated fernet key) into your airflow.cfg
 (look for the variable fernet_key) somewhere towards the middle of the file.

+### Paste your newly generated fernet key in your dotenv
+So, you would replace the fernet key in the sample dotenv above with your own fernet key

 ### Build the Web server image
 This is the image that we will be using in order to build the other containers, given that for instance,